Swathilekha/self_pruning_nn/report.md

 # Self-Pruning Neural Network

+Please refer to `final_submission.py` for the complete implementation as required in the assignment.

 ## 1. Introduction

 In real-world scenarios, deploying large neural networks is constrained by memory and computational efficiency.
 Pruning is a technique used to remove unnecessary weights from a model.
 In this project, we implement a **self-pruning neural network** that learns to prune itself during training using a learnable gating mechanism.